Germany contradicts Russia over Georgian murdered in Berlin

 Germany expects EU leaders to extend sanctions imposed on Russia over Ukraine at this week’s summit, a senior German official said on Wednesday.

-Reporting by Tassilo Hummel, Madeline Chambers, Paul Carrel and Gabrielle Tetrault-Farber; editing by Philippa Fletcher
+Reporting by Tassilo Hummel, Madeline Chambers, Paul Carrel and Gabrielle Tétrault-Farber; editing by Philippa Fletcher